2lambda123/volvocars-powertrain-build/README.md

-# PyBuild
+# Powertrain-build

 A Continuous Integration (CI) build system, testing all configurations where a TargetLink model is used.

-## General Information about Pybuild
+## General Information about Powertrain-build

-- PyBuild is fast.
+- Powertrain-build is fast.
   - More parallelization of jobs in the CI system makes it faster.
   - Code generation is moved to the developer's PC.
   - Code generation is done once for all projects using pre-processor directives.
   - C code reviews are now possible in Gerrit.
-- PyBuild adds signal consistency checks.
+- Powertrain-build adds signal consistency checks.
 - Unit tests of the build system are introduced.
   - Its quality is assured.
-- PyBuild creates new variable classes with unique code decorations.
+- Powertrain-build creates new variable classes with unique code decorations.
   - Post-processing C code is not necessary.
   - ASIL-classed variables get declared at the source.
   - Memory can be optimized at compilation through short addressing different variable classes.
   - The same models can be used in more than two different suppliers, for instance, SPA2's Core System Platform (CSP).
-  - PyBuild fixes incorrect handling of NVM variables.
+  - Powertrain-build fixes incorrect handling of NVM variables.

 ## Project Structure